OctaFXVisit OctaFX74-89% of retail CFD accounts lose money

 1. Look for top-tier regulatory bodies:

 As mentioned, the Nigerian forex market is not directly regulated.
 This means you should exercise some caution when choosing your broker.
-To avoid a fraudulent situation, you should always choose a well-regulated broker with oversight from some of the top bodies like CySEC, ASIC, FCA, and other as listed above.
+To avoid a fraudulent situation, you should always choose a well-regulated broker with oversight from some of the top bodies like CySEC, ASIC, FCA, and others as listed above.

 If you want to stay within African regulation, the FSCA of South Africa is also a much-respected regulatory body of choice.